 Make a list of your preferences

 Before you start your search, make a list of what’s most important to you in a hotel.
-Are you looking to live the life of luxury or would you rather more modest accommodations?
+Are you looking to live the life of luxury or would you rather have more modest accommodations?
 Would you prefer a small boutique hotel or a large well-known chain?
 Do you want breakfast included?
 Answer these questions among others to help narrow down your choices.

 Stay in a central location